Chintan8860/Chintan8860/README.md

 ### Hi there I'm [Chintan! ](http://chintanbambharoliya.ml) 👋

 ###### Hi, I'm Chintan Bambharoliya, a passionate self-taught backEnd and python developer from India.
-- 🔭 I’m currently working as a full stack devloper
+- 🔭 I’m currently working as a senior software engineer
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning AI/ML
-- 💬 Ask me about react js
+- 💬 Ask me about Javascript
-- 📫 How to reach me: info.ck.3764@gmail.com
+- 📫 How to reach me: bambharoliyachintan3764@gmail.com

 <!--
 **Chintan8860/Chintan8860** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Netflix clone
+- 🔭 I’m currently working as a senior software engineer
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning AI/ML
-- 💬 Ask me about Python
+- 💬 Ask me about Javascript
-- 📫 How to reach me: info.ck.3764@gmail.com
+- 📫 How to reach me: bambharoliyachintan3764@gmail.com

 -->